British Kink, Life & Disabilities Blogger – Making Kink Safe & Fun For Everyone!

 I was passed from pillar to post and eventually I was forced to give up, resigning myself to a life on benefits and serving my husband as his housewife.
 I started to write in a journal after a relapse in my mental health and my husband nicknamed me “Jane Austen” because of the length of some of my entries.
 That was when I decided – I should set up a blog!

 I set up Kinky With A Twist to show the world that disabled people absolutely can and do have plenty to offer.
-We have passions, interests, stories and skills, just like everybody else.
+We have passions, desires, interests, stories and skills, just like everybody else.
 We don’t want your sympathy, we just want your respect – we’re still perfectly normal people on the inside!

 On this blog, you will find a variety of kinky topics and some fun ideas to spice up your bedroom, regardless of your physical ability.
 You can also take a browse of my other writings, read my TMI Tuesday or take a read of my guest posts elsewhere.
 On my blog I aim to deliver my content in a relatable, friendly way and using something else that I’m best known for – my quick wit and wicked sense of humour!

 I hope my blog will inspire you and if there is anything you would like me to cover sometime, please do drop me an email!